Summary: Choosing Your Chameleon

 The minimum cage size is the standard 24” x 24” x 48” or like dimensions for males.
 I would encourage the same for females, though a single female can live in a 18” x 18” x 36” cage.

 Ambient temperatures range from upper 70s to low 80s during the day and low 70s or below at night.
-A basking spot in the high 80s is sufficient.
+A basking spot in the mid 80s is sufficient.

 The Panther Chameleon is a drop dead gorgeous creature, widely available as captive bred, and has a huge network of breeder support.